This piece was jointly written with a working group on inflation of Groups against Capital and Nation.

-The next logical step is to settle debts with other debts.
+The next logical step is that debts circulate.
 Alice wrote a promissory note, “note payable” or “bill of exchange” to Bob: I will pay you £10 in one week.18 Now, Bob has to pay Charley.
 If Charley accepts the promise to pay by Alice then Bob can pay Charley with the promissory note issued by Alice.
 Bob hands over the note to Charley.
 Alice now owes the latter rather than Bob.
 Bob settled his sale to Alice and his purchase from Charley without involving actual money.19 The displacement of money by bills of exchange now goes beyond Alice and Bob but in the end Alice has to settle the debt in money.

 Promises to pay replace and not just displace payment in money.